-Scaling up is such an exciting time for business, albeit often a nerve wracking one too.
+But, scaling up a business can be a nerve-wracking time.
 There are lots of things to consider- investors, funding, new business opportunities, growing your team and creating new products.
-It’s quite easy to be consumed with these considerations, and to forget about your culture.
+It’s quite easy to be consumed with these considerations and to forget about your culture.
 But if your business is growing, then your culture has already been a vital component in your organisation’s success to date.
-Now as you scale, stakeholders may begin to get involved, investors or consultants, and there may be temptations to adapt or requirements to make changes to your business that can impact on all those good cultural attributes that got you here in the first place.
+Now as you scale, stakeholders may begin to get involved, investors or consultants, and there may be temptations to adapt or requirements to make changes to your business that can impact all those good cultural attributes that got you here in the first place.

 Your culture will have grown and developed throughout the lifetime of the business.
 It is “the way things are done” and often sits as an unseen presence, influencing every action, process and attitude.
 But whether that culture remains stable, and asserts a positive or negative influence on the profitability, reputation and longevity of the business as it grows, can be a bit hit and miss unless the top team of the business take steps to monitor, manage and steer the culture in a direction which supports the strategy and rapid growth.

-A strong culture improves business performance by motivating employees and coordinating them towards a shared vision and helps them achieve performance goals that drive profitability.
+A strong culture improves business performance by motivating employees and coordinating them towards a shared vision that helps them achieve performance goals that drive profitability.

 More strikingly, The HBR recent report Time.Talent.
-Energy shows that an employee who feels engaged and inspired is 125 percent more productive than the satisfied staffer.
+Energy shows that an employee who feels engaged and inspired is 125 per cent more productive than a satisfied staffer.
 (Bain & Company’s Time.
 Talent.
 Energy).

 Clearly, there is a direct correlation between a strong culture and business performance.
 Costs are reduced when absenteeism is low and staff retention is high.
 Sales grow through customer service excellence and high staff productivity.
 All of these metrics are critical when scaling, and reinforce the importance of culture.